“Skiing ranks first in the sports of the world.

 Learn to Telemark Course

 This course introduces the telemark turn to skiers interested in alpine backcountry touring or in skiing groomed slopes at mountain resorts.
 Battleford’s Table Mountain Ski Resort is the venue for this course.
+You will need to provide your own telemark skis & boots.
 Fee does not include lift ticket.
 Car pooling to the resort will be arranged.

 Date: Not available this season